 Although hairy cactus types grow slowly in a container, they might need a bigger pot in the future.
 Every few years, remove the plant’s root ball and check it.
 If you notice that the roots are wrapped around the bottom of the root ball, it is time to place your succulent in a new pot about 1/3 larger.
 It is a good idea to add new soil around the root ball to boost the growth of the roots.

-To easily repot your hairy cactus, read how to repot a cactus.
+To easily repot your furry cactus, read how to repot a cactus.

 Light & Temperature